When do we renew our Bylaws?

-Bylaws should be reviewed every three years and submitted for approval by West Virginia PTA.
-Appoint a small committee to study them, make recommendations, and forward to the West Virginia PTA Office.
-Give 30 days’ written notice of proposed amendments to association members.
-Recognize that a two-thirds (2/3rd) vote of members present at the meeting is required to amend the bylaws.
+Appoint a small committee to study the current bylaws and make recommendations.
+The committee should read the entire template that is emailed to refresh or become familiar with the bylaws.
+Thirty (30) days’ written notice must be given of the proposed amendments to association members.
+Given that quorum is met, recognizing that a two-thirds (2/3rd) vote of members present at the meeting is required to amend the bylaws.

+The vacancy shall be filled for the remainder of the unexpired term by the first (1st) vice president.
+Article VI Section 6.
 If a quorum was not present at a general meeting and we voted on officers, is that a legal election?
 No. If a quorum is not present, then no business is to be conducted.
-If the presiding officer ignores the fact, any member should call attention to the lack of a quorum before any business or elections take place.
-If a quorum is not present at any meeting required in the bylaws such as election of nominating committee or officers, you must fix the time for an adjourned meeting.
+If the presiding officer ignores this fact, any member should call attention to the lack of a quorum before any business or elections take place.
+If a quorum is not present at any meeting as required in the bylaws, such as election of nominating committee or officers, you must fix the time for an adjourned meeting.
 An adjourned meeting may be held any time prior to the next regular meeting.